-Temporary Food Establishment Evaluations
+Temporary Food Service Establishment Evaluations

-Local health department temporary food service establishment files (licenses and evaluations) for the three-year review time period.
+• Local health department temporary food service establishment files (licenses and evaluations) for the three- year review time period.

 - Use the "Annex 6 Office Sample Size Chart" to determine the number of records for review. - Use "Annex 5 Approved Random Sampling Methods" to select the sample. - Use the total number of temporary food service establishment licenses issued over the past three years as the basis for determining sample size.
-(The annual number of licenses may be located on the MDA Annual Report.
+(The annual number of licenses may be located on the MDARD Annual Report.
 Use this number and multiply by three to obtain the number of licenses over the three-year review period.) - Where there are multiple offices, a proportional sample should be selected to reflect the percentage of establishments regulated by each individual office (i.e. 35% of the establishments are located in County A and 65% are in County B). - Select a proportional amount for each year reviewed.

-- Determine if the local health department has conducted an operational evaluation of each temporary food service establishment prior to licensure. - Determine if Sections A, B, the Food Column of Section F, Attachment A (when used) of the application (FI-231), and all fields of the license form (FI-229) have been completed.
-Determine if the temporary food service licensing records are complete with the evaluation date, the date the license was approved, and the sanitarian's signature. - Determine if a temporary food service license was issued with unresolved critical violations.
+- Determine if the local health department has conducted an operational evaluation of each temporary food service establishment prior to licensure. - Determine if the temporary food establishment application sections of page one: Applicant/Business Contact Information, Public Event Information, and the Food column of the table on page two are completed.
+Determine if all fields of the license form have been completed with the evaluation date, the date the license was approved, and the sanitarian's signature.
+Determine if Appendix A of the application form when used has been completed. - Determine if a temporary food service license was issued with unresolved Priority or Priority Foundation violations.